 Middleton Place Estate was built in 1755 and houses great artifacts from the Middleton family, including a copy of the Constitution signed by one of the family members.
 There is also a carriage ride of the property, which I wish we had time to take.
 It’s a great way to better understand the role this plantation held during the Civil War.

-It was billed as a food tour, but somehow the star of the show ended up being cocktails.
+Charleston Culinary Tours is billed as a food tour, but somehow the star of the show ended up being cocktails.
 How very Charlestonian of us.
-There are so many places to eat in Charleston SC that it’s hard to decide where to go, especially when you’ve ditched the kids and the husbands and are headed out on a girls weekend.
-Best to start your trip to the Holy City with a guide from Charleston Culinary Tours.
+There are so many places to eat in Charleston SC that it’s hard to decide where to go, especially when you’ve ditched the kids.
+Best to start your trip to the Holy City with a guide.
 They’ll give you the lowdown on the hot spots, with a little history and humor, and of course show you where to get a darn good drink.

-OK – so we mentioned a few restaurants in the Tours section above…but now I want to share with you the place we ate on this last trip, because they were ALL AMAZING.
+Now I want to share with you the places we ate on this last trip, because they were ALL AMAZING.
 I’m not kidding.
 ALL.
 OF.
 THEM.

 Middleton Place offers several “typical” lunch items like soups and salads, but we tried their Traditional Southern Entrées because, we were embracing the southern feel of the plantation.
 We each picked a main course and two sides, and shared a skillet of cornbread.
 I had incredible chicken and dumplings with collards and corn pudding.
 Hubby went for his favorite, meatloaf with whipped potatoes and Hoppin’ Jon.

 They are also open for dinner, if you happen to visit later in the day!